 Advanced students attend class five times a week and are able to refine their technique.
 They receive a higher level of training in pointe, variation, repertoire, pas de deux, and enhance their versatility as dancers.
 They also receive training in stretch-Pilates.

 The Pre-Professional Program is designed for those students who are interested in a professional training experience.
-It further develops technique and trains the dancer how to use movement as a means to express emotion and tell a story.
+It further develops technique and trains the dancer how to use movement as means to express emotion and tell a story.
 Students are guided in the next steps toward a career in dance or higher education.